mat-staszczyk/Divide-and-conquer/README.md

 # Divide-and-conquer

-Fun with algorithms in C language.
+Some fun with algorithms in C.